shtoystack/docker-guacamole/README.md

 Alpine | N/A | guacamole:1.5.2-alpine | guacamole:1.5.2-alpine-pg15

 # What's new / Changelog
+**2023-06-06** - FIX: Extensions were not properly cleaned between Guacamole versions bumps.
+This could create issues for example with multi-factor authentication.
+CAVEAT: if you use custom extensions, please make sure they contain the correct Guacamole version in their name (which was already the case to be honest).
+Thanks q20 for reporting the [issue](https://github.com/abesnier/docker-guacamole/issues/16).

 **2023-05-31** - Updated to Guacamole 1.5.2

 **2023-05-24** - Updated to Tomcat 9.0.75, S6 Overlay 3.1.5.0.
 Also added images that use PostgreSQL 15 (with Ubuntu and Alpine bases).
 Be careful!
 These images cannot be used as in-place replacement for another version of PostgreSQL, you need to follow [upgrade instructions](https://github.com/abesnier/docker-guacamole/blob/master/UPGRADE.md) (and backup and double backup!)